-Unrequited romance isn't a fulfilling love; that's why people don't stay in unrequited romances their whole lives.
-It's a lot of effort to love someone by yourself when you could move on and find love that reciprocates.
+Unrequited romance isn’t fulfilling; that’s why people don’t stay in unrequited romances their whole lives.
+It’s a lot of effort to love someone by yourself when you could move on and find love that reciprocates.

 When you fall in love, you should be happy.
-You'll spend a lot of time with this person and not as much with your friends and family.
-When you love someone you want them to be part of your world, you want to show them your favorite things, your favorite places to go, and your favorite people.
-Love helps you let go of secrets, it helps you to be vulnerable, and your priorities change.
+You’ll spend a lot of time with this person and not as much time with your friends and family.
+When you love someone you want them to be part of your world: you show them your favorite things, you take them to your favorite places, and you introduce them to important people in your life.
+Love helps you let go of secrets; it helps you to be vulnerable.

-- When you're in love, you'll try to make your voice sound pleasant.
-You may talk more gentle.
-The two of you will likely try to match each other in words, rhythm, and in tones.
+- You’ll try to make your voice sound pleasant.
+You may talk more gently.
+The two of you will likely try to match each other in length of sentences, rhythm, and tone.

-- When you and someone else are in love, you naturally mirror each other.
-You sit near each other, you get on the same level.
+- You naturally mirror each other.
+You sit near each other, and you get on the same level.

-- When you're in love, you can't stand to see your partner in pain.
-You'll do anything to comfort them and help them overcome the pain.
+- You can’t stand to see your partner in pain.
+You’ll do anything to comfort them and help them overcome the pain.

-- When you love someone, you become interested in what they love and want to help them be passionate about their dreams.
-You're okay with them finding themselves in the world and having alone time, even if it means you have to let them go for part of the day.
+- You become interested in what they love and want to help them be passionate about their dreams.
+You’re okay with them finding themselves in the world and having alone time, even if it means you have to let them go for part of the day.

-- When you love someone, going a week or more without seeing them will cause you to long for them.
+- Going a week or more without seeing them will cause you to long for them.
 A month away from each other sounds dreadful.

-- When you're in love, you have dreams about your partner, crush, etc. Your dreams will be happy and reassuring.
-Maybe they'll make promises to you in the dreams.
+- You have dreams about your partner, crush, etc. Your dreams will be happy and reassuring.
+Maybe they’ll make promises to you in dreams.

 Indications You’re Not in Love

 You want to be in a loving relationship.
-This means you're supported and comforted.
-Love helps lower your baseline stress, which is what we should all strive to make happen.
+This means you’re supported and comforted.
+Love helps lower your baseline stress.

 You’re not in love if: